Geoff Stephens: Career

 More recently he wrote "To All My Loved Ones", featured as a centrepiece of the Festival of Remembrance at the Royal Albert Hall.

 In 2005, Stephens worked with Peter Callander and David Cosgrove on the musical production of Bonnie & Clyde.
 Stephens also worked with Don Black on a planned stage revival of Dear Anyone.

 Personal life

 Stephens was married to Pam, and they had three children, son Paul, and daughters Jenny and Ruth.

-He died on 24 December 2020, at the age of 86, from pneumonia.
+He died on 24 December 2020, at the age of 86, from pneumonia and COVID-19.